FremanZhang/awsinfo/README.md

 # awsinfo

 1. Daily Inventory of all AWS resources:
-    - EC2 instance
+    - EC2 instance, including modelling to rightsize instance
     - EBS volumes
     - EBS snapshots
-    - RDS instances
+    - RDS instances, including modelling to rightsize instance
-    - Elasticache
+    - Elasticache, including modelling to rightsize instance
     - Elastic Load Balancers
+    - Launch Configurations
+    - Autoscaling Groups
     - S3
     - VPCs
     - Subnet
     - Routing Tables
+    - Security Groups
     - IAM
+    - Heatmap - for each hour number of instances running for each instance type
+    - Heatmap.cost - for each hour cost for all instanmces for each instance type
-2. Performance utilisation of above resources based on 95th percentile
+2. Performance utilisation of above resources based on 95th percentile, proposed rightsizing of instances
 3. Cost for each resource and total cost for each AWS service
 4. When instances running (day/night), percentage